druidfi/spell/README.md

 ## Create a new project

+### 1. using Composer

-If you have PHP and Composer installed on your host:
+If you have PHP and Composer installed on your host (recommended):

 ```
 $ composer create-project druidfi/spell:dev-master yoursite --no-interaction